 - Sokka's boomerang is similar to the above Batman example.
 While it is used to cut and knock out, Sokka is often shown to be sharpening one edge of it while leaving the other edge dull.
 It can be assumed he chooses which side to throw it on.

-- In the sequel Legend Of Korra, Vaatu's laser attack is frequently seen blasting through rock, yet human beings can survive it without any significant injury.
+- In the sequel The Legend of Korra, Vaatu's laser attack is frequently seen blasting through rock, yet human beings can survive it without any significant injury.